 If you want to start your career in human resources, you will have to meet the basic education requirements for an entry-level position.
-An undergraduate degree in business with a strong core of business classes or an undergraduate degree in human resource management is typically the entry-level requirement.
+An undergraduate degree in business with a strong core of business classes or an undergraduate degree in human resources management is typically the entry-level requirement.
 As you progress in your career, you may need an advanced diploma.
-The MySECO College Exploration lifecycle stage will help you research postsecondary institutions to find the right school for you.
-Tools such as the American Association of Community Colleges, Resources for Choosing a School and College Scorecard can all be valuable resources to help you determine and achieve your education goals.
+The MySECO College Exploration lifecycle stage has articles and resources that will help you research postsecondary institutions to find the right school for you.
+Tools such as the American Association of Community Colleges, Resources for Choosing a School and College Scorecard are all valuable resources to help you determine and achieve your education goals.

 Along with your education requirements, you can make yourself more marketable by obtaining specialty certifications and licenses in the human resources field.
 The CareerOneStop License Finder tool lists certifying agencies, licenses and organizations that offer accredited human resources programs.
 The more experience and credentials you have, the easier it should be to find a new job as you relocate to new duty stations.
-Be sure to view the Spouse Licensure Map for state legislation and licensure information for military spouses in your specific state.
+Visit the Department of Labor Military Spouse License Recognition Map for up-to-date legislation and licensure information for your specific state.

-While not required, many human resources professionals join a professional organization.
-Membership organizations offer opportunities to network and build skills in your chosen field.
-Membership organizations also provide information on careers, training and seminars, certifications, job opportunities and more.
+While not required, many human resources professionals join a professional organization to network and build skills in the field.
+Membership organizations provide information on careers, training and seminars, certifications, job opportunities and more.
 Read The Value of Professional Associations for more information on how becoming a member can help enhance your career.